After submitting your application

-If their application was favorably reviewed, applicants will be invited to Berlin for a personal interview and project presentation before the Scientific Council.
+If your application was favorably reviewed, you will be invited to Berlin for a personal interview and project presentation before the Scientific Council.

-For the personal interview and project presentation applicants should prepare a 10-minute power point presentation, covering only very briefly their most recent academic work and education and focusing mainly on their research proposal.
+For the personal interview and the project presentation you must prepare a 10-minute power point presentation, covering only very briefly your most recent academic work and education and focusing mainly on your doctoral research proposal.
+(If invited you will receive detailed instructions on how to prepare your presentation.)
 This presentation will be followed by a short discussion with the members of the Scientific Council.

-The Scientific Council decides on the distribution of scholarships among the successful candidates (this is not applicable to students who apply with their own funding).
+The Scientific Council also distributes the available Mind & Brain as well as DAAD scholarships among the successful candidates (this procedure is not applicable to students who apply with their own funding).

 The results of the scholarship distribution will be made known to the applicant with the acceptance letter.

-(a) When starting the doctoral program students will have to matriculate/enrol in one of the participating universites (see also Status).
+(a) When starting the doctoral program, you will have to matriculate/enrol in one of the participating universites (see also Status).

-(b) For the matriculation/enrollment students will need to show all their original school leaving and university certificates and transcripts.
+(b) For the matriculation/enrollment you will need to show all your original school leaving and university certificates and transcripts.

-(c) During the first semester, students will have to hand in a doctoral project proposal with the most relevant faculty/department of the university where they have enrolled in order to register as a doctoral candidate.
-I.e., they will have to apply for and be acknowledged as a doctoral candidate by the doctoral committee of that faculty/department.
+(c) During the first semester, you will have to hand in a doctoral project proposal with the most relevant faculty/department of the university where you have enrolled in order to register as a doctoral candidate.
+I.e., you will have to apply for and be acknowledged as a doctoral candidate by the doctoral committee of that faculty/department.

-(d) The place of matriculation (university) and the registration as a doctoral candidate with a faculty/department usually depends on the affiliation of students’ supervisor(s).
-This can be Humboldt-Universität zu Berlin, Freie Universität Berlin, Technische Universität Berlin or any of our partner universities in the metropolitan area (Magdeburg, Leipzig, Potsdam).
+(d) The place of matriculation (university) and the registration as a doctoral candidate with a faculty/department usually depends on the affiliation of your supervisor(s).
+This can be Humboldt-Universität zu Berlin, Charité - Universitätsmedizin Berlin, Freie Universität Berlin, Technische Universität Berlin, or one of our partner universities in the metropolitan area, i.e. Magdeburg, Leipzig, or Potsdam.